writerthethinker1/testing-blog/_posts/2020/Jan/2020-01-12-Totient-Proof.md

 This wraps up the post 🌯, see you later! <i class="fas fa-meteor"></i>

-(づ｡◕‿‿◕｡)づ -- *"A man provided with paper, pencil, and rubber, and subject to strict discipline, is in effect a universal machine."* (Turing)
+-- *"A man provided with paper, pencil, and rubber, and subject to strict discipline, is in effect a universal machine."* (Turing)